jiz148/personal-page/docs/stories.md

 #### Write Home Details

-* Should have Details for Education, Experience, Hobbies in 3 other tempates
+* Should have Details for Education, Experience, Hobbies in 3 other templates

 <a id="back"></a>